-AND MUCH MORE: Remote control • Special narrow bandwidth third track • Self-Sync • Stereo slide sync • Variable pitch • High and low-z and mic line inputs ity, and tape-protecting features like a motion-sensing logic-controlled switching system, the B77 is perfect for anyone who needs to record anything.
+AND MUCH MORE: Remote control • Special narrow bandwidth third track • Self-Sync • Stereo slide sync• Variable pitch • High and low-z and mic line inputs With all that flexibility, plus the legendary Studer quality, and tape-protecting features like a motion-sensing logic-controlled switching system, the B77 is perfect for anyone who needs to record anything.
+Visit your Studer Revox professional distributor and tell him what you need.